dosiler/Project-GettingAndCleaningData/README.md

 D. Setup - Packages and Data Source

 Packages: The script loads and uses plyr at step 5.
-The package can be installed with this command: install.packages("ply")
+The package can be installed with this command: install.packages("plyr")

-Data Source: The zipped archive must be downloaded (from the link shown above), and the contents of the UCI HAR folder in the zip archive must be extracted to the working director.
-When completed, the following directories and files should appear in the working directory:
+Data Source: The zipped archive must be downloaded (from the link shown above).
+Then, the contents of the zip archive must be extracted to your working directory, such that the "UCI HAR Dataset" directory appears in your working directory.
-    test <DIR>
-    train <DIR>
-    activity_labels.txt
-    features.txt
-    features_info.txt
-    README.txt

 ==================================================================